wmodes/driftconditions/README.md

 # Interference

-Interference is a online streaming audio source that captures the chaos and serendipity of late-night radio tuning in an uncanny audio stream generated on the fly by code.
+Interference is an online audio source that captures the chaos and serendipity of late-night radio tuning in an uncanny audio stream generated on the fly by code.
 Overlapping fragmented stories, ambient sounds, and mysterious crosstalk weave a vivid sonic tapestry that draws listeners into an immersive and unpredictable listening experience.
 Inspired by the unpredictability of real-world radio interference, Interference explores the boundaries between intention and happenstance, inviting listeners to eavesdrop on a hidden world of voices and atmospheres unconstrained by traditional narrative structures.
 With each new listening session, Interference offers a fresh journey through its evocative auditory landscape.

 ## Presentation